sfruf/sfruf.github.io/projects.md

 I've been studying Tai Chi for the past decade as well as other physical disciplines and I'm always trying to find was to help people get more into their bodies.
 A lot of my writing is focused around this and I'm starting to develop some workshops.

 # Talk on Talks

 I'm refining a presentation that I give on how to give presentations, uniting my story telling, improv, and science communication personalities.
-If this is something you'd be interested in learning more about, feel free to drop me a line at sebastianfruf@gmail.com
+If this is something you'd be interested in learning more about, feel free to drop me a line at sebastianfruf@gmail.com.

+# Reading

+I read a lot.
+Like 400 books over the past three years (which is when I quit social media).
+I'm probably reading right now.